tc39/proposal-relative-indexing-method/README.md

 We plan to start using this for most APIs that want to expose a list of something, but we'd also like to, when possible, upgrade *older* APIs to use this as well; the fact that many older APIs use bespoke interfaces that badly and incompletely copy the Array interface is a consistent source of frustration for web authors.

-(For example, `document.querySelectorAll()` returns, not an Array, but a NodeList, which supports indexed properties and `.length`, and so can be treated as an Array in basic ways, but has only a tiny selection of the Array prototype methods: just `.forEach()` and the iterator methods `.keys()`, `.values()`, and `.entries()`.
+(For example, `document.querySelectorAll()` returns, not an Array, but a NodeList, which supports indexed properties and `.length`, and so can be treated as an Array in basic ways, but has only a tiny selection of the Array prototype methods.
 Popular methods like `.map()` are missing, requiring authors to write code like `[...document.querySelectorAll("a")].map(foo)`.)

 This upgrade can *almost* be done in-place, just swapping the various bespoke interfaces with ObservableArray, avoiding breaking anything that doesn't explicitly test the value's type.
 There is *one* exception: all of them have a `.item()` method, which returns the value at the passed index.

 (This is a remnant of the very old (1990s-era) belief that Java was a reasonable language to use on the web, and so APIs were designed in a "lowest common denominator" style for use in both JS and Java.
-Java didn't have the ability to indexed properties at the time unless you were actually a Java array, so the .item() method was a compromise that worked identically in both languages.)
+Java didn't have the ability to use indexed properties at the time unless you were actually a Java array, so the .item() method was a compromise that worked identically in both languages.)

 It's highly likely there is code that relies on using `.item()` on these interfaces, and we don't want to risk breakage there.